MicrosoftDocs/azure-reference-other/stream-analytics-docs/getmetadatapropertyvalue.md

 ## User properties

-A custom user property called SenderClientId set on incoming EventHub/IoT/Blob messages is made accessible using GetMetadataPropertyValue, as shown below.
+A custom user property called SenderClientId set on incoming EventHub/IoT/Blob messages is made accessible using GetMetadataPropertyValue, as shown in the example below.

-Additionally, twin properties and enriched properties added using [IoT Hub message enrichment](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-message-enrichments-overview), can also be retrieved using GetMetadataPropertyValue.
+Additionally, twin properties and enriched properties added using [IoT Hub message enrichment](https://docs.microsoft.com/azure/iot-hub/iot-hub-message-enrichments-overview), can also be retrieved using GetMetadataPropertyValue.

 ### Examples